Voltage: 230V, Frequency: 50Hz

 Medical facilities outside Yangon are extremely limited.
 In the event that you require any surgical treatment, you will likely need to be evacuated to Bangkok.

-Australian citizens travelling to Burma need a tourist visa to enter the country.
+Australian citizens travelling to Myanmar need a tourist visa to enter the country.
 You must apply for your visa from your closest Burmese embassy or consulate prior to departure.
 Visa processing normally takes at least 14 days so you will need to plan well in advance.
+The application process can take up to 30 days, particularly for travel during high season from October to March.
+Please check with the Embassy in your country for up-to-date information regarding the visa application process.

-In most cases, you will need to supply a detailed itinerary, including your international flights, along with a covering letter from Travel Indochina or your travel agent.
+In most cases, you will need to supply a detailed itinerary, including your international flights, along with a covering letter from Insider Journeys or your travel agent.

 Note: It is your responsibility to ensure you have the correct visa in time to travel.
 Regulations do change from time to time so please check with your closest embassy or consulate well in advance of your planned travel date.